Our impact

 Mark has led four major international studies and directed the analytical research on three landmark collaborative studies, worldwide.
 His work on cardiovascular risk scores formed the basis of national guidelines in Scotland, and his work on kidney disease was used to produce new staging criteria for this disease.
 His total career grant awards total over £100 million from 64 successful applications.

 He also has extensive experience in student teaching, postgraduate supervision and mentoring, including 14 PhD and 20 MSc students successfully completed.
-He has given training workshops in Botswana, China, Korea, Taiwan, Thailand, Uganda, Vietnam, Zambia and Zimbabwe.
+He has given training workshops in Botswana, China including Taiwan, Korea, Thailand, Uganda, Vietnam, Zambia and Zimbabwe.

 Mark served on the governing council of the Institute of Statisticians and the Royal Statistical Society (RSS) and is a fellow of the RSS, the European Society of Cardiology and the New York Academy of Medicine.
 He is an Honorary Fellow of the Royal Society of Physicians of Thailand.